 In March 2006, the Company entered into a \$75,000 revolving credit facility with Morgan Stanley & Co., Incorporated.
 Interest is payable on any outstanding balance at Morgan Stanley's base rate (prime rate) or, at the company's option, the LIBOR rate plus 1.25% to 2.50% (the "Margin").
 A Commitment Fee is paid quarterly on unused balances at 0.375% to 0.50%.
-The margin and Commitment Fee are tied to various leverage ratios, as defined, achieved by the Company, At September 28, 2006 the Company's borrowing rate was at LIBOR plus 2.50% and the Commitment Fee are to 1.25% and the Commitment Fee are tied to various leverage ratios, as defined, achieved by the Company, At September 28, 2006 the Company's borrowing rate was at LIBOR plus 2.50% and the Commitment Fee are to 1.25% and the Commitment Fee are to 1.25% and the Commitment Fee are tied to various leverage ratios, as defined, achieved by the Company at Commitment Fee are tied to various leverage ratios, as defined, achieved by the Company and the Commitment Fee are to 1.25% and the
+The margin and Commitment Fees are tied to various leverage ratios, as defined, achieved by the Company.
+At September 28, 2006 the Company's borrowing rate was at LIBOR plus 2.50% and the Commitment Fee was 0.50%.
+The revolving credit facility expires March 1, 2012.
+Prior to March 2006, the Company maintained an uncollateralized \$75,000 credit facility with Bank of America, N.A. which was extinguished as part of the March 2006 refinancing.
+As of September 28, 2006 and September 29, 2005 there were no outstanding borrowings under the credit facilities.
+The Company must comply with various financial and non-financial covenants under the line of credit agreement.
+At September 28, 2006, the Company was in compliance with these covenants.